Ph.D. University of California, Santa Barbara

 Motivation; Urban Education; Racial and Ethnic Identities; Adolescent Development; School Connectedness; Immigrant Youth; Asian American Studies

-I am an Associate Professor of Culture and Teaching and faculty in the Asian American Studies Program.
+I am an Associate Professor in the Ph.D. in Culture and Teaching program and a faculty member of the Asian American Studies Program.
 The consistent threads that cut across my research have been meeting the teaching and learning needs of immigrant and marginalized students, examining the relationships between educational institutions, families, and social context, and employing interdisciplinary frameworks and diverse methodologies to the study of education.

 Some of my work has focused on the academic and ethnic identities of Cambodian American students.
 I have discussed how the ethnic identity options and decisions for these students hold important consequences for relationships with peers, teachers, and other significant adults in school.